 Use any grain you’d like: Once you’ve got your grain cooked (plain, leftover grains are a great timesaver!), the rest of the prep and cooking goes very quickly.
 You have choice of what kind of grain to use — brown rice, barley, quinoa, farro.
 This will work with whatever you prefer or have on hand; use a different grain each time you make these bowls.

 This is a perfect main dish for the winter-to-spring transition period — satisfying and filling, yet offering fresh, light flavors.

 Other standout ingredients in these lovely bowls include edamame (fresh green soybeans) and bok choy.
 For the latter, you can use the kind of bok choy with the large white stalks and dark leaves, or baby bok choy.
-Learn more about bok choy and edamame.
+Learn more about bok choy and explore our Guide to Edamame.

 Complete the meal: Since this dish has so much going for it, you complete the meal with a simple salad or slaw.
 Or skip the veggie salad and go straight to a fruit salad or platter.

 Spring Grain Bowls with Edamame, Bok Choy, and Oranges

 These bountiful grain bowls serve up a variety of light, spring-y flavors and textures.
 You’ll love the burst of sweetness provided by orange sections.

 - 1/2 cup frozen edamame (fresh green soybeans), completely thawed

 - 1/2 medium red or orange bell pepper, cut into short, narrow strips

 - 2 scallions, white and green parts divided, sliced